CSbyGB/pentips/mobile-app/android.md

 ### Find the arch of your android Device or emulator

+> This is useful to know which version of frida server you need for example.

 - `adb shell getprop`
 - To figure out what kind of device you have: